HuangTOE/PSD/PSDTools/PSDTools.md

   -20, -17, -14, -11, -8, -5, -2, 1, 4, 7, 10, 13, 16, 19, 22, 28, 34, 40, 46, 52, 58, 64, 72, 80, 90, 102, 116, 132, 150, 170, 192, 216, 242, 270, 300, 332, 366, 402, 440, 480, 522, 566, 612, 660, 710, 762,816
   ```

+* `--NotAppendErec`

+    Option for Sklearn training, when this switch is added, reconstruct energy will not be included in training process.(Append reconstruct energy is default,but DSNB/Atm sklearn model doesn't include it, so we add this switch)

 ### Command Examples:

 To run the examples below, juno offline should be setup firstly.